 Of course, inscrutable merchants get around these rules by mixing cheaper teas in with Darjeeling and passing it off as the real McCoy.
 Yet competition is fierce, even among respectable buyers like Ratan.
 “It is a tough job I am doing, a very tough job—but I love the competition,” he grins.
 “I know the palate of my customers.
 I have knowledge of the tea.”
 The art of trading tea, he says, is in balancing numbers.
 “The better the quality of the tea, the less of it is produced.”
 That’s why the first flush of Darjeeling is so sought after: it’s produced in small quantities, over a very limited period.
 You might be Prince Charles—and indeed, His Royal Highness is one of Ratan’s customers—but when he’s sold out of first flush, that’s it.
 Everyone has to wait until next year.
 “You cannot dictate the crop.
 You can’t sell more than is grown.”

 Which is where the fine balance comes into play.
-Over these few weeks in March and April, Ratan needs to buy enough first flush to keep his customers sated, but not so much he has stock left come 2020.
+Over these few weeks in March and April, Ratan needs to buy enough first flush to keep his customers sated, but not so much he has stock left into the following year.
 Tea has a good shelf life, about 15 months, but those customers looking for first flush Darjeeling are not looking for leaves that are a year old.
 “Each year I have to work out how much I can sell.
 And I have to get the best, too,” he says.

 Across the valley, the clouds are brewing and glowering menacingly.
 India has seven seasons to our three, and this—the beginning of summer—features thunderstorms and lightening most mornings.
 “You cannot predict the weather,” says Kharti, looking at the sky with surprising calm, given its implications for today’s harvest.
 Already the first pickers, deceived by the early morning sunshine, have started retreating.